wdmg/yii2-admin/README.md

     ?>

 # Status and version [ready to use]
+* v.1.2.1 - Hot keys for pagination, support for Menu module
 * v.1.2.0 - Gulp workflow.
 Process info refactoring, `phpinfo()` in modal
 * v.1.1.28 - Fixed jQuery version on v3.5.1, rebuild assets
 * v.1.1.27 - Support for Guard module, active processes info